-I currently meet with individuals at my Vancouver office with bipolar disorder (types 1 and 2) who are currently:
+I currently meet with individuals at my Vancouver office with bipolar disorder (type 2) who are currently:

 I also work with family members who are requesting emotional support or assistance in negotiating the public mental health system.